iltommi/qdb-documentation/source/api/c.rst

     :type handle: qdb_handle_t
     :param node: A pointer to a qdb_remote_node_t structure designating the node to stop
     :type node: const qdb_remote_node_t *
-    :param reason: A pointer to a null terminated string detailling the reason for the stop that will appear in the remote node's log.
+    :param reason: A pointer to a null terminated string detailing the reason for the stop that will appear in the remote node's log.
     :type reason: const char *
     :returns: An error code of type :c:type:`qdb_error_t`